 If you enjoy art and design, buying furniture for your coworking space can be one of the more enjoyable parts of the launching process.

 This is an opportunity to make your brand and vision come to life through the objects and accessories that decorate your space.

 On the other hand, if you are design-challenged, you might be finding yourself struggling to pick out the right pieces for your space, or paralyzed by the sheer number of options out there.

 Whichever side of the spectrum you find yourself on, there are some trusted guidelines to follow when shopping for furniture for commercial office spaces.

 First, remember that furniture should not only be a reflection of your brand but also serve a purpose.

 In short, it's functional.

-Striking the balance between good design and functionality will ensure that the furniture you invest in will not only be photogenic but also be practical, useful to your members, and durable over the years.
+Striking a balance between good design and functionality will ensure that the furniture you invest in will be not only photogenic but also be practical, useful to your members, and durable over the years.

 That said, here are some crucial things to keep in mind when shopping for furniture for your coworking space.

 First off, let’s look at some of the basic pieces of furniture and accessories that are essential for any coworking space.

 - Office chairs